ARCHER2-HPC/archer2-fortran-intro/README.md

 each of which
 contains a number of example programs and exercise templates.
 Answers to exercises generally re-appear as templates to later exercises.
+Miscellaneous solutions also appear in the [solutions](./solutions) directory.

 Not all the examples compile.
 Some have deliberate errors which will be discussed as part of the course.